pinot-contrib/pinot-docs/basics/data-import/pinot-stream-ingestion/apache-pulsar.md

 Pinot supports consuming data from [Apache Pulsar](https://pulsar.apache.org) via the `pinot-pulsar` plugin.
 You need to enable this plugin so that Pulsar specific libraries are present in the classpath.

-Enable the pulsar plugin with the following config at the time of Pinot setup\
+Enable the Pulsar plugin with the following config at the time of Pinot setup:
 `-Dplugins.include=pinot-pulsar`

 {% hint style="info" %}